 Issues associated with encroachment within areas of Green Belt and proposed Greenspace are considered to be dealt with in this report.
 Impacts with respect to ancillary development including lighting are considered to have adequately assessed and are not considered to impact unduly so as to justify refusal of planning permission.
 Whilst originally advertised as a departure from the development plan, through the detailed assessment of the scheme the proposals are considered to represent sustainable development in compliance with local and national planning policy and therefore do not represent a departure.
-The site benefits from planning permission (10/00411/S73), which is considered to remain extant, and the principle of rail siding development is, therefore, considered to have been established.
+The site benefits from planning permission (10/00411/S73), which is considered to have been established.
 Any extension to the application site (as compared with planning permission 10/00411/S73) is considered to relate to land to the east within the allocated site and Network Rail Operational Land.